plctechnician/ooprogramming/README.md

 > **No!
 The goal is not developing a home project!
 The goal of the course is learning how to code in Java and Python**.
 Developing a project is only a (hopefully fun) way to do it.

 Can we develop the project in groups of 1 or 3 people?
-> No, groups must be composed of two 2 people.
+> No, groups must be composed of 2 people.
 There are no exceptions.
-The use of github for sharing code is mandatory.
+The use of Github for sharing code is mandatory.
 People unable to find a teammate should post a message on Teams (*Ricerca compagni* channel).
 Groups should be composed of teammates with comparable coding skills.
 Exceptions to this rule will be negatively evaluated.

 Can we use JavaScript, TypeScript, Kotlin, Dart, Swift, C++, C#?
 > No!
 Only Java and Python are allowed.
 If you learn properly Java and Python, you will be able to switch to any modern object-oriented language pretty quickly.